 This revenue is comprised of tenants in the Spring Street Landing Building, San Juan Island Yacht Club Building, Fuel Pier, J&R Upholstery and MICO the company that operates the boatyard at Jensen's.
 The revenue is conservatively budgeted using base rent rate.
-Downriggers Restaurant Friday Harbor Beer House and MICO also contribute a portion of sales not reflected in the budget.
+Downriggers Restaurant and Friday Harbor Beer House also contribute a portion of food sales that not reflected in the budget.